 No discussion of a school’s accomplishments is complete without mentioning test results.
 MDCS has been in the top 10% of all North Carolina public schools serving grades K-8 two of the last three years.
 MDCS has achieved high growth (academic) status four times in the last six years while meeting state growth expectations the other two times.
 MDCS has outperformed the other state elementary and middle schools by an average of 15.4 percentage points.
 In short, we’re establishing ourselves as one of the best public schools in the state.

-The physical campus of MDCS consists of 12 modular classroom buildings that were delivered and installed at the current school site eleven years ago.
-There is no gymnasium, lunchroom, or other large common space.
-The current facility is not adequate to completely implement our educational mission and fully challenge the capabilities of our students.
+The physical campus of MDCS consists of 12 modular classroom buildings that were delivered and installed at the current school site thirteen years ago.
+Based on the efforts of the CFO, the Plant-a-Seed committee, PEP, and countless others, we now have a beautiful new gymnasium and lunchroom, which also serves as an assembly space for the school.
+While we’ve made progress with the new gym, the current facilities are still not adequate to completely implement our educational mission and fully challenge the capabilities of our students.
+For the sake of education excellence, and basic safety and comfort, MDCS needs to continue to develop a permanent and lasting infrastructure.